rhomobile/rhomobile-docs/eb/en/edge/api/camera.md

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description

-<p>Uses the system Camera application to take a picture instead of rhodes' camera.
-The system Camera application does not accept most rhodes' camera settings and can be adjusted by UI.</p>
+Uses the system Camera application to take a picture instead of rhodes' camera.
+The system Camera application does not accept most rhodes' camera settings and can be adjusted by UI.
 ####Params
 <p><strong>Default:</strong> false</p>
 ####Access